-Under the Direct Finance portfolio, SIDBI leveraged on its end-to-end digitisation of direct credit operations.
-Added to this, with expansion of bank network to 96 branches, and scaling up of other direct credit initiatives such as the Co-lending with NBFCs, Prayaas scheme, and discounting on TReDS platform, among others, SIDBI registered 46% YoY growth in direct finance outstanding, which stood at ₹26,826 crore as at March 31, 2024.
+Under the Direct Finance portfolio, SIDBI leveraged on its endto-end digitisation of direct credit operations.
+Added to this, with expansion of bank network to 96 branches, and scaling up of other direct credit initiatives such as the Co-lending with NBFCs, Prayaas scheme, and discounting on TReDS platform, among others, SIDBI registered 46% YoY growth in direct finance outstanding, which stood at ₹26,826 crore as of March 31, 2024.
 Growth in direct lending was driven by digital and paperless credit dispensation platform, utilisation of various tools and intelligence reports, scaling up of existing products and expanding our basket of financial intermediaries.

 Institutional Finance accounted for 94% of total Loans and Advances with significant growth of 65% under Refinance to NBFCs and 79% in Refinance to MFIs.
-Credit Outstanding under Institutional Finance stood at ₹4,27,078 crore at the end of FY 2023-24.
-During the year, SIDBI also commenced providing financing to Electric Vehicle (EV) financiers, launched newer products catering to small/ lower-rated NBFCs, besides adopting various credit plus initiatives such as NBFC growth accelerator programme and sector studies on MFIs.
+Credit Outstanding under Institutional Finance stood at ₹4,27,078 crore at the end of FY 2023-24 benefitting 72.84+ lakh beneficiaries.
+During the year, SIDBI also commenced providing financing to Electric Vehicle (EV) financiers, launched newer products catering to small/lower-rated NBFCs, besides adopting various credit plus initiatives such as NBFC growth accelerator programme and sector studies on MFIs.
 With these interventions, SIDBI expanded its outreach to the MSME sector and facilitated further flow of credit at competitive rates.

-As mentioned earlier, furthering India's commitment to mitigate the effects of climate change, SIDBI has amplified its interventions for green financing of MSMEs.
-This includes a host of initiatives such as End-to-End Energy Efficiency (4E) financing and Project GRiT (encompassing initiatives on promoting energy efficiency in the MSME cluster and Rural Mobility, Nurture to Nature and Mission Solar).
+As mentioned earlier, furthering India's commitment to mitigate the effects of climate change, SIDBI has launched a host of initiatives such as End-to-End Energy Efficiency (4E) financing and Project GRiT (encompassing initiatives on promoting energy efficiency in the MSME cluster and Rural Mobility, Nurture to Nature and Mission Solar).
 With these calibrated interventions, SIDBI's green financing portfolio expanded by a remarkable 4.5 times in the year under review.

 SIDBI has also aligned itself well with Government of India for nurturing India's startup ecosystem.
 It has set up a "Fund of Funds for Startups", with ₹10,000 crore having been fully committed to 138 Alternative Investment Funds (AIFs).
-With this, it continued to emphasise its vital role as a gamechanger for India's early-stage startup funding ecosystem.
-SIDBI has also co-developed the Startup India Investor Connect Portal under the Startup India Initiative.
-Today, it serves as an intermediary platform linking startups and investors to facilitate entrepreneurs from diverse industries, functions, stages, regions and mobilise adequate capital.
+With this, it continued to emphasise its role as a gamechanger for India's early-stage startup funding ecosystem.

 SIDBI also organised frequent Startup Outreach Programs in Tier 2&3 cities, with Venture Capital thought leaders providing them with guidance and mentorship to create sustainable businesses.
 Further, recognising the temporary liquidity constraints faced by startups between two rounds of AIF funding, SIDBI introduced a special scheme to extend Venture Debt to startups.
 This debt will be offered to Venture Capital, AIF-supported MSMEs and startups not eligible for conventional debt support.
-SIDBI also unveiled initiatives to collaborate with India's leading incubation centres and provide suitable seed capital for investing in viable and scalable startup incubatees in these centres.
+SIDBI also unveiled initiatives to collaborate with India's leading incubation centres and provide suitable seed capital for investing in viable and scalable startups in these centres.